koxudaxi/datamodel-code-generator/docs/jsondata.md

-# Generate from Json Data
+# Generate from JSON Data

 This code generator can create pydantic models from JSON Data.
 Under the hood, the generator uses [GenSON](https://pypi.org/project/genson/) to create JSON Schema from your input.
 The generated schema is then processed the in the same manner as [JSON Schema input data](./jsonschema.md).